dceejay/node-red-contrib-fastxml/README.md

-**NOTE**: it is slightly different from the core XML node in that the default header for tag attributes can be left blank which can help flatten some XML docs, but does mean they can't be recontructed 1 for 1 in that case.
+**NOTE**: it is slightly different from the core XML node in that the default header for tag attributes can be left blank which can help flatten some XML docs, but does mean they can't be reconstructed 1 for 1 in that case.